Board Remuneration

 Retainer Fees

-• Meetings to review agendas and meeting materials and discuss related matters.
+• Meetings to solely review agendas and meeting materials;

-• Informal meetings between directors or with management or third parties.
+• Routine meetings with management or third parties such as auditors and consultants.

 Meetings

-• Ad hoc committee meetings at the request of the Board Chair or standing committee Chair.
+• Ad hoc or emergency board or committee meetings at the request of the Board Chair or committee Chair.

-A meeting longer than half an hour and less than two hours will be remunerated at $500.
-A meeting of two hours or longer will be remunerated at $1,000.
+A meeting longer than 30 minutes and up to two hours will be remunerated at $500.
+A meeting longer than two hours will be remunerated at $1,000.
 Regardless of the number of meetings, the maximum daily meeting fee shall be $1,500.

 Directors are eligible for compensation for travel time to and from meetings as follows: